jasprt/jasprt.github.io/_pages/about.md

 Engineering SAE](https://www.saeindia.org/)

 # Current Project
-I am working on architecturing a System-Design for helping develop a new line of Business at High&Low level Front-to-Back
+I am architecting a System-Design for helping onboard new line of Businesses at High&Low level Front-to-Back on Software Platform